ey7/project-three/README.md

 ### Remote Deployment

-- The app can be delpoyed to Heroku.
+- The app can be deployed to Heroku.
 Do the following:

 1. In the terminal, create a `requirements.txt` file using the command `pip freeze > requirements.txt`